vanHeemstraPublications/dev-to/articles/call_my_hostname_series/episode-04.md

 ## Choosing Kea over ISC dhcpd

-ISC dhcpd, the traditional Unix DHCP server, is now in maintenance mode upstream; **Kea**, from the same project (ISC), is its actively developed replacement, configured in JSON rather than dhcpd's own syntax, and has first-class support for the dynamic DNS updates covered in Part 5.
+ISC dhcpd, the traditional Unix DHCP server, is now in maintenance mode upstream; **Kea**, from the same project (ISC), is its actively developed replacement, configured in JSON rather than dhcpd's own syntax, and has first-class support for the dynamic DNS updates covered in Episode 5.
 This episode uses Kea.

 ## A minimal Kea configuration with a static reservation